Driving to pick up my puppy

 It is very easy for your puppy to contract a parasite on your way home.
 Puppies can get parasites simply from standing water, bird, animal, or insect feces, etc.

 Please use great caution as you maneuver through public places during your travel.
 Avoid grassy areas or dirty pavements.
 Also, be very wary of places that unvaccinated dogs may have been.

 An easy solution could be to have a puppy pad with you.
 If your puppy needs a potty break, pop one in the back of your car, or lay it on a clean area of pavement and the puppy can safely relieve himself/herself on the puppy pad.

 Yes, puppies can get car sick on the way home.
 Please do not give your puppy food while traveling – unless you’re traveling over 4 hours.
 If you have an exceptionally long drive (i.e. over 8 hours), a little food (snack size portions every 4 hours) would be appropriate.
 Nausea is better than low blood sugars due to lack of food.

 Some other little tips are: ensure that the vehicle stays cool with good ventilation (not too stuffy or warm), also, as you can, have his/her crate facing forwards as that can help with the motion sickness.
 (Or if he’s sitting on your lap, have your puppy facing forward, if possible).

 Finalizing Payment on Adoption Day

-In regards to the payment of the final balance, we typically don’t offer PayPal because it is a little hard for us to keep track of regarding puppy balances and also because of the fees involved.
-Cash or certified check is our preference for the pick-up.
+In regards to the payment of the final balance, Cash or Certified Check is our preference for the pick-up.

 You are more than welcome to give your final payment to the Guardian Home on Adoption Day and they will pass it on to Nathan.